johninfra/it-support-and-cybersecurity-labs/README.md

 ## About This Repository

-This repository simulates real-world IT support tickets and enterprise environments designed to simulate real-world help desk and system administration tasks.
-Each lab reflects practical experience in troubleshooting, user account management, and network diagnostics.
+This repository showcases hands-on IT support and cybersecurity labs designed to replicate real enterprise troubleshooting scenarios.

+Each lab demonstrates practical experience with Active Directory, networking, DNS, system administration, and help desk workflows including issue diagnosis, resolution, and verification.

 ## Labs Included